jameshkramer/docs/docs/standard/linq/write-queries-complex-filtering.md

 This example shows how to find all `PurchaseOrder` elements that have:

-- a child `Address` element whose `Type` attribute equals "Shipping", and
+- A child `Address` element whose `Type` attribute equals "Shipping".
-- a child `State` element that equals "NY".
+- A child `State` element that equals "NY".

 It uses a nested query in the `Where` clause, and the `Any` operator returns `true` if the collection has any elements in it.
 The example uses XML document [Sample XML file: Multiple purchase orders](sample-xml-file-multiple-purchase-orders.md).